 While there are many disinfectants on the market, not all of them are known to kill coronavirus.
 Fortunately, the Environmental Protection Agency (EPA) has devised a list of disinfectants that can kill COVID-19 on surfaces when properly used.
 It’s key to only use an EPA disinfectant for coronavirus in your office to reduce the risk of transmission, and equally as important to follow the label instructions closely (i.e. dwell time, saturation, etc.) so the product actually works as intended.
 If you’re not sure which products to use or how to best apply them, professional disinfection services can give you the help and resources you need.

 Just as there are different products designed to eliminate COVID-19 from surfaces, there are different methods for deploying said disinfectants.
-The spray and wipe method is the most commonly used method, wherein the disinfectant is sprayed onto the surface in question, left to rest for the instructed dwell time, and then wiped down with a microfiber cloth or other recommended material.
+The spray and wipe method is the most commonly used method.
+First, a disinfectant sprayer applies disinfectant to the surface.
+After it's left to rest for the instructed dwell time, the surface is wiped down with a microfiber cloth or other recommended material to completely remove harmful particles.
 In more complex industrial settings, experts might recommend electrostatic disinfection -- this process involves charging particles to allow the disinfectant to adhere to various surfaces and attract harmful germs, killing them with high efficiency.
 Other disinfection techniques don’t involve the use of chemical-based disinfectants at all, such as UV-C light disinfection, which can potentially kill COVID-19 by emitting UV-C radiation for a given period of time in a controlled setting.
 Depending on your facility’s needs and operations, you might employ one or more of these disinfection techniques as directed by professionals.

 Finally, it’s crucial to store your disinfectants, equipment, and other COVID-19 supplies in the proper, safe environment as directed by the manufacturer.
 Failing to do so can cause disinfectants to lose their potency or get in the wrong hands.
 Make sure your office has the right amount of applicable store space for these essential products.